 | Concomitant use | Not recommended with another GLP-1 receptor agonist |

 That last line matters more than it looks.
-Foundayo is not a stack-on top of Wegovy or Zepbound story.
-If you are already on another GLP-1, the conversation is about switching safely, not combining on your own.
+Foundayo isn't a stack-on-top-of-Wegovy-or-Zepbound story.
+If you're already on another GLP-1, the conversation is about switching safely, not stacking on your own.

 Who qualifies in the U.S.